 Fertility subsidy program

 Newfoundland and Labrador Fertility Services administers the fertility subsidy program on behalf of the provincial government.
-The subsidy provides $5,000 per In-Vitro Fertilization (IVF) cycle to applicants who meet clinical eligibility, up to a maximum of three IVF cycles throughout their lifetime.
+The subsidy for In-Vitro Fertilization (IVF) is now funding of up to $20,000 maximum, and can be staggered over time, for applicants who meet clinical eligibility.
+This is an increase from the previous funding of $5,000 per IVF cycle up to a maximum of three cycles.

 What we do

 Services included in the subsidy program may include: IVF, frozen embryo transfer, donor egg cycles, donor embryo cycles, oocyte cryopreservation, intracytoplasmic sperm injection (ICSI), and gestational carrier cycles as well as medications associated with these services.
-The services must be provided at a clinic of the applicant’s choosing located within Canada, and is retroactive to August 4, 2021.
-Travel expenses are not included.
+The services must be provided at a clinic of the applicant’s choosing located within Canada, and is effective March 18, 2025.

 Who we see